Cole Harbour District High School: Extracurricular activities

+The Arts

+Art shows

+Yearly, with the IB Program, Visual Arts Teacher Ian Kaye hosts an art show in conjunction with Halifax Regional Arts (HRA) for IB students to display their artistic skills, while achieving an assignment given by the International Baccalaureate Organization.

+Pottery and fused glass lab

+In 2021, a pottery and fused glass lab was opened up within the school, run by Monique Ouellette with the HRA, where classes and field trips are often hosted.

+Musicals and plays

-In 2016 the school put on their first in house musical in the new cafetorium with the show Annie.
+In 2016, the school put on their first in house musical in the new cafetorium with the show Annie.

 The cast, stage managers, and pit band consist of students from all grades in the high school, commonly assisted by graduated high school students in theatre studies.
+These musical performances have not resumed since the beginning of the COVID-19 pandemic in 2020.

 Previous productions

 Youth health centre

 The Cavway undertakes a number of projects throughout the year, including a gay-straight alliance, raising money for Christmas Daddies (a local children's charity), tobacco-awareness, and peer-education.